Grabt234/FERS/config_validators/README.md

 ## Usage

+1. Copy all the files of interest (dtd, xsd, xml) into directory
-1. run `validator <file.fersxml>'
+2. run `validator <file.fersxml>'
-2. follow prompts
+3. follow prompts